-In the TSB41LV02A, the initiate bus reset (IBR) bit may be set to 1 in order to initiate a bus reset and initialization sequence.
-The IBR bit is located in PHY register 1, along with the root-holdoff (RHB) bit and gap-count register, as required by the P1394a Supplement (this configuration also maintains compatibility with older TI PHY designs which were based upon the suggested register set defined in Annex J of IEEE Std 1394-1995).
+In the TSB41AB3, the initiate bus reset (IBR) bit may be set to 1 in order to initiate a bus reset and initialization sequence.
+The IBR bit, the root-holdoff (RHB) bit, and the gap-count register are located in PHY register 1 as required by the 1394a-2000 Supplement (this configuration also maintains compatibility with older TI PHY designs which were based upon the suggested register set defined in Annex J of IEEE Std 1394-1995).
 Therefore, whenever the IBR bit is written, the RHB bit and gap-count are also necessarily written.

 The RHB bit and gap-count may also be updated by PHY-config packets.
-The TSB41LV02A is P1394a compliant, and therefore both the reception and transmission of PHY-config packets cause the RHB and gap-count to be loaded, unlike older IEEE Std 1394-1995 compliant PHYs, which decode only received PHY-config packets.
+The TSB41AB3 is 1394a-2000 compliant, and therefore both the reception and transmission of PHY-config packets cause the RHB and gap-count to be loaded, unlike older IEEE Std 1394-1995 compliant PHYs which decode only received PHY-config packets.

-The gap-count will be set to the maximum value of 63 after two consecutive bus resets without an intervening write to the gap-count, either by a write to PHY register 1 or by a PHY-config packet.
+The gap-count is set to the maximum value of 63 after two consecutive bus resets without an intervening write to the gap-count, either by a write to PHY register 1 or by a PHY-config packet.
 This mechanism allows a PHY-config packet to be transmitted and then a bus reset initiated so as to verify that all nodes on the bus have updated their RHB bits and gap-count values, without having the gap-count set back to 63 by the bus reset.
-The subsequent connection of a new node to the bus, which initiates a bus reset, will then cause the gap-count of each node to be set to 63.
-Note, however, that if a subsequent bus reset is instead initiated by a write to register 1 to set the IBR bit, all other nodes on the bus will have their gap-count values set to 63, while this node's gap-count remains set to the value just loaded by the write to PHY, register 1.
+The subsequent connection of a new node to the bus, which initiates a bus reset, then causes the gap-count of each node to be set to 63.
+Note, however, that if a subsequent bus reset is instead initiated by a write to register 1 to set the IBR bit, all other nodes on the bus have their gap-count values set to 63, while this node's gap-count remains set to the value just loaded by the write to PHY register 1.